Composting and Worms

 Worm Farming is for everybody!

-On average, each person in Australia produces about one and a half tons of waste every year.
-That’s about the same weight as a family car!
+On average, each household in City of Prospect produces 820 kilograms of waste each year.
 The more rubbish we generate, the more landfill space we need to bury our waste.
 This is serious, but you can do something about it by starting your own home worm farm!

-The good news is that 30% of domestic waste is food material, and 25% of domestic waste is garden material.
+The good news is that 42% of domestic waste in City of Prospect is food and garden material.
 That means that at least one-third of household waste can be recycled in a worm farm.

 So don't throw it in the bin.